Customize Consent Preferences

 Hence, let your chill time be as uninterrupted as your work time.

-How do you develop focus?
+How can you develop focus?

-Developing focus for more than 1 hour can be tiring, and it’s just very easy to zone out, even by irrelevant notifications of marketing emails, especially when working from home.
+For many people, developing focus for more than 1 hour can be tiring, and it’s just very easy to zone out, even by irrelevant notifications of marketing emails, especially when working from home.

 I have also seen people having a particularly resistive mindset to adopting new productivity techniques.
 “This sounds great on paper, but in theory, this is not practical”.